pranavc28/blog/content/posts/thought-engineering-self-awareness.md

 "To say you know when you know, and to say you do not when you do not — that is knowledge." - Confucius

+**Special thanks to [Yash Sharma](https://www.yash-sharma.com/) for a lot of valuable feedback on my idea and evaluation methodology**

 Research code: https://github.com/pranavc28/thought-engineering-and-self-awareness

 # Claim